Sangam Literature

 3. Pearls drop off the tusks of elephants.

-4. A tiger will not eat a prey if it does not fall on its right side.
+4. A tiger will not eat its prey if it does not fall on its right side.

 5. Women pining in love get yellow pallor spots on their bodies, and their eyes become pale and yellow.
 Their shoulders and arms become thin.
 Bangles fall off their wrists.